-The nation's Secretaries of State, 40 of whom serve as their state's chief election official, along with other state and local election officials are continuously working to inform Americans about the elections process, including voter registration, state election laws, voting and much more.
+Nearly 40 members of NASS serve as their state's Chief Election Official, and along with other election officials, are continuously working to inform Americans about the elections process, including voter registration, state election laws, voting and much more.
+Learn about NASS's #TrustedInfo2022 initiative to highlight them as the trusted sources for timely and accurate election information.
+The #TrustedInfo2022 page also features links to state-specific FAQs and other helpful information.